 Even on a small network, this means potentially dozens of transactions per second as devices communicate and use resources.
 With so many transactions, at such a small, fast scale, IOTA’s founders believe blockchain technology isn’t adequate for IoT applications.

-Blockchain networks struggle with scalability (as we’re seeing with Bitcoin’s SegWit2x fork debate), and they often resort to charging fees in order for miners to include your transaction in a block sooner.
+Blockchain networks struggle with scalability, and they often resort to charging fees in order for miners to include your transaction in a block sooner.
 IOTA aims to solve both scalability and fees with its new network so that billions of IoT devices can use it.